 UNIVERSITY OF WISCONSIN River Falls

-In 1977, the Chancellor and the Student Affairs staff began considering a way of honoring UWRF students who had made significant non-academic contributions to the university.
-In 1980, the Chancellor's Award for Students was first awarded to five recipients.
-Since then, 5-12 students have been selected every year to receive this honor in recognition of their service to UW-River Falls.
+The university has long recognized academic achievement through the granting of awards, scholarships, and honors.
+In 1977, the Chancellor and the Student Affairs staff began considering a way of also honoring students who had made significant non-academic contributions to the university.
+In 1980, the Chancellor's Award for Students was first awarded to five recipients in recognition of their service to UW-River Falls.
+Since then, 5-12 students have been selected every year to receive this honor.

 Awards are presented at the annual Chancellor's Award Reception to which the recipients, their families, fellow students and faculty are invited.